 2.1 COLLEGE ORGANIZATION

-ROLE OF THE CHAIR (CBA 10.1)
+2.3 ROLE OF THE DEPARTMENT CHAIR

-The Department Chair is the chief administrative officer of the department and reports to the Dean.
-The Chair is expected at once to represent the department to the college and university and also to represent the college and university to the department, as well as to actively support the mission, vision, and values of the institution and to manage the human and fiscal resources of the department in order to maximize the department’s ability to contribute to student success.
+The Chair is expected to represent the department to the college and university and also to represent the college and university to the department, as well as to actively support the mission, vision, and values of the institution and to manage the human and fiscal resources of the department in order to maximize the department’s ability to contribute to student success.
 The Chair is also expected to provide department leadership for achieving excellence in instruction and scholarship, as well as equity and due process in department decision-making.
 The Chair’s line of administrative operation is through the Dean, although working directly with other Deans, Chairs, program directors and coordinators, may also be appropriate.

-2.3 STANDING COLLEGE COMMITTEES
+2.4 STANDING COLLEGE COMMITTEES

 MEMBERSHIP AND TERMS

-The Dean’s Office and names of tenured faculty who are willing to serve must be submitted to the Dean’s Office by the end of the third week of the fall quarter.
+The Dean’s Office will collect the names of tenured faculty who are willing to serve by the end of the third week of the fall quarter.
 Faculty can nominate themselves or others and are invited to offer a statement of qualifications that will be distributed by the Dean’s Office.
 The election itself will be conducted by the end of the fourth week of the fall quarter, and the results, with exception of the names of those elected, will be confidential.
 Eligibility to vote in electing the CPC is limited to faculty members whose activity falls under the purview of the CPC.
 This includes tenured, tenure-track, lecturers and senior lecturers.

 PROMOTION AND TENURE REVIEW

-The whole committee shall review the recommendations after the preliminary review by the subcommittees and forward a recommendation from the entire committee.
+The CPC committee shall review the recommendations after the preliminary review by any subcommittees and forward a recommendation from the entire committee.
 The responsibilities of the CPC include:

-2.3.2 DEPARTMENT PERSONNEL COMMITTEE (CBA 5.1)
+2.4.2 DEPARTMENT PERSONNEL COMMITTEE (DPC)

 MEMBERSHIP AND TERMS